Boris Johnson slams Ulez expansion he set up as mayor - ExBulletin

 But Mr Johnson suggested Labor had begun to crumble and had failed to convincingly explain and support Ulez’s expansion.

-It comes after Labor candidate Danny Beales in Uxbridge and South Ruislip – Mr Johnson’s former constituency – called for a delay in expanding the areas due to the rising cost of living, although he previously defended the policy.
+It comes after Labor candidate Danny Beales in Uxbridge and South Ruislip – Mr Johnson’s former constituency – called for a postponement of zone expansion due to rising costs of living, although he previously defended the policy.

 In his Daily Mail column published online Friday evening, Mr Johnson wrote: It is the sheer willful cruelty of Sadiq Khans plan rushed in with only nine months of consultation that provokes such outrage; and it is this outrage that is fomenting panic in Labor ranks.